 - Can produce multiple parts per stroke

-Most of our presses are coil fed, with mechanical presses ranging from 32 Ton to 800 Ton.
+Most of our presses are equipped with coil feeding systems.
+Our family of mechanical presses range from 32 Ton to 800 Ton.